flexanalytics/flexit-docs/docs/new.md

 ## 2019.03.001 – Data Transformation

 *   Use the new Data Transformation feature for Extract Transform Build (ETL) processes.
-*   Added Oracle BI as a Datasource for extracting data via webservice calls
+*   Added Oracle BI as a Data Source for extracting data via web service calls

 ## 2019.02.001 – Net Aggregation